Chart Color Schemes

 Benowa lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Benowa's population is around 10,678 as of November 2025.
-This reflects an increase of 789 people, or 8.0%, since the 2021 Census which reported a population of 9,889 people.
+Benowa's population is approximately 10,678 as of November 2025.
+This represents an increase of 789 people, or 8.0%, since the 2021 Census which reported a population of 9,889 people.
 The change is inferred from the estimated resident population of 10,660 from the ABS as of June 2024 and an additional 215 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,630 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Benowa has demonstrated resilient growth patterns with a compound annual growth rate of 2.0%, outpacing the non-metro area.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 71.3% of overall population gains during recent periods.
+This results in a population density ratio of 1,630 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+Over the past decade, Benowa has shown resilient growth patterns with a compound annual growth rate of 2.0%, outperforming non-metro areas.
+Population growth was primarily driven by overseas migration contributing approximately 71.3% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-Considering projected demographic shifts, an above median population growth of locations outside of capital cities is projected, with the area expected to increase by 2,289 persons to 2041 based on the latest population numbers, representing a total increase of 21.3% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering projected demographic shifts, an above median population growth of locations outside capital cities is projected, with Benowa expected to increase by 2,289 persons to 2041 based on the latest annual ERP population numbers, reflecting a total increase of 21.3% over the 17 years.

 Frequently Asked Questions - Population